 Safe “climate strongholds” for these birds include not just natural forests and wetlands, but anyplace landscaped with native plants.
 That’s because native plants provide just the right smorgasbord of insects, flowers, and berries to help climate-stressed birds survive.

-So how about . . . your own backyard?
-Cities and suburbs now cover 10 to 15 percent of South Carolina, and growing.
-In these areas, more than 80 percent of plants are currently exotic species.
-If homeowners, developers, and landscapers statewide decided to “go native,” we could ensure the survival of literally millions of birds.
+So how about . . . your backyard?
+Cities and suburbs now cover 10 to 15 percent of South Carolina, and that number is growing.
+In urban and suburban areas, more than 80 percent of plants are currently exotic species.
+So if homeowners, developers, and landscapers statewide decided to “go native,” we could ensure the survival of literally millions of birds.

 So let’s get started . . . yesterday!
 Check out the beautiful plants that are native to your area.
 Investigate South Carolina’s native nurseries.
 And please share your contact information so we can be in touch.